agglayer/lxly-bridge-and-call-demos/README.md

   - Bridge USDC from L1 into L2 and call NativeConverter
   - Bridge MATIC from L1 and deposit into KEOM
-  - Bridge USDC from L1 and swap to
+  - Bridge USDC from L1 and swap to MATIC

 - L2 -> L2 EXAMPLE